Perranzabuloe: St Piran's Oratory and Old Church

 The site of the oratory of St Piran is in the extensive dunes known as Penhale Sands.
 Legend has it that St Piran landed on Perran beach from his native Ireland and built the oratory in the Irish style.
 The structure revealed in 1835 was well preserved, lacking only its roof – however it was almost immediately vandalised, and subsequent misguided attempts at preservation resulted in considerable loss to the ancient fabric.
 The entirely stone-built high-gabled oratory was a very simple double square in plan and is just 30 ft long externally, 25 by 12 feet internally.
 The interior was lit only by a small opening 8 inches above the stone altar where a headless skeleton was found, believed to be the saint himself.
 Three carved stone 'Celtic' heads, of a man, woman, and cat that originally surrounded the points of the cable-framed, decorated, round-headed lofty portal arch are in the care of the Royal Cornwall Museum following nineteenth-century vandalism.

 Stepping down the three steps from the narrow south portal, a timber screen once separated the sanctuary from the square nave surrounded on the three remaining sides; north, west and south, by a foot-wide stone bench.
 A further narrow 'priests door' gave access directly into the sanctuary from the eastern gable.

-The interior was apparently almost entirely unlit apart from two tiny penetrations, and the absence of timber finds on the waterlogged site suggest the roof may have been constructed as a drystone corbelled vault in the early western-Atlantic ecclesiastical tradition found from Ireland to Brittany – see for example the better preserved Gallarus Oratory in Ireland or the late medieval Dupath Well.
+The interior was apparently almost entirely unlit apart from two tiny openings, and the absence of timber finds on the waterlogged site suggest the roof may have been constructed as a drystone corbelled vault in the early western-Atlantic ecclesiastical tradition found from Ireland to Brittany – see for example the better preserved Gallarus Oratory in Ireland or the late medieval Dupath Well.
 Later medieval 'holy-well' architecture across Cornwall, Devon and Brittany often follows the earlier Celtic Christian corbelled drystone tradition and early Celtic reliquaries record how early high-gabled religious houses may once have looked.

 Local community groups have established a fund for re-excavation of the site which began in early 2014.

 The encroachment of the sand led to the oratory's abandonment in the 10th century.
 The noted 17th-century antiquary Richard Carew wrote:

 St Piran too well brooketh his name in Sabuloe: for the sand carried up by the north wind from the seashore daily continueth covering and marring the land adjoinant, so as the distress of this deluge drove the inhabitants to remove their church.
 Howbeit when it meeteth with any crossing brook, the same (by a secret apathy) restraineth and barreth his farther encroaching that way.
 It was in consequence of this notion that the inhabitants, thinking such situation secure, removed their church only about 300 yards, it being on the opposite side of the brook.